Disney, SeaWorld announce plans for Florida parks to reopen

 He said they are “a dedicated team of highly energetic and informative cast members who are committed to engaging and inspiring our guests to follow the appropriate guidelines.”

 Both parks said they will require guests and employees to wear face coverings and social distancing will be enforced throughout their properties.
-Guests and employees will also undergo temperature checks before entering the parks.
-Disney employees will be required to do temperature checks before heading to work, McPhee said.
+Guests and employees also will undergo temperature checks before entering the parks.
+Disney employees will be required to conduct temperature checks before heading to work, McPhee said.
 They’ll also undergo temperature checks at the park, he added.
-Fever is one of the symptoms of the coronavirus.
+Fever is one of the virus symptoms.

 Fireworks shows, character meet-and-greets and parades will be suspended to meet social distancing requirements, McPhee said.